SoftUni-Internal/interactive-content/RO/00-Intro-to-Programming/04-Console-App-in-PyCharm.md

 [slide]
-# Console App in PyCharm
+# Aplicație consola în PyCharm

 We already have PyCharm and we can start it.

 We can create a new project by clicking `[Create New Project]`